 Eligible dependents include:

-- Children age 12 and under whom you will claim as exemptions for federal tax purposes
+- Children under the age of 13 whom you will claim as exemptions for federal tax purposes

 - A spouse who is physically or mentally unable to care for himself or herself